-Definition of Agrology --------> now termed Regulated Practice
+The Definition of Agrology can be found under Regulated Practice

-As of February 5, 2021, the definition of agrology is prescribed as the "Regulated Practice" of the profession, and is intended to outline the activities in which agrologists are allowed to practice within British Columbia.
-The definition of the regulated practice of agrology under the Professional Governance Act (as a Schedule), is outlined in the Agrologists Regulation.
-The format of this definition is very similar to the previous definition of agrology; however,there are significant differences that may appear at first to be subtle.
+As of February 5, 2021, the definition of agrology is prescribed as the "Regulated Practice" of the profession and is intended to outline the activities in which agrologists are allowed to practice within British Columbia.
+The definition of the regulated practice of agrology under the Professional Governance Act is outlined in the Agrologists Regulation.
+The format of this definition is very similar to the previous definition of agrology in the repealed Agrologists Act; however, there are significant differences that may appear at first to be subtle.

 Regarding the definition of agrology within the Agrologists Act and the new definition in the Professional Governance Act - Agrologists Regulation, there have been significant changes and they are bolded in the new definition below:

 Advice or services that are based on agricultural or natural sciences or agricultural or resource economics, and relate to: